 If you or a loved one is facing overwhelming debt,

-bankruptcy or foreclosure, it is very possible that you have been the victim of some form of
+foreclosure, it is very possible that you have been the victim of some form of

 creditor harassment.
 It is important to contact an attorney experienced with these matters

 as soon as possible.
 You do have rights as a consumer, and you do not

 have to be subject to this type of harassment or creditor abuse.